 Originally published Jan 27, 2016.
 Updated March 1, 2018.

 We’ve all been there.
 Zits, blackheads, ingrown hairs, clogged pores that we couldn’t help but attack with our mighty little fingers.
 Or perhaps you got a facial and the extractions left you with some serious red blotches and swelling.
 Either way, you’re going to want to counter the redness and swelling ASAP.
-Here’s how to snuff out swelling and redness before you turn into the second coming of Hell Boy.
+Here’s how to calm facial redness and swelling before you turn into the second coming of Hell Boy.

 Step 1: Heal, don’t kill.

 First and foremost, never ever ever apply BHAs, AHAs or acid-based acne medications immediately after extracting.
 This will cause further irritation and redness.
 Your priority at this stage is to begin the healing counter redness/swelling process.
 Second, if you’re going to extract, only do it at night, so that your skin has time to rejuvenate and heal over night.
-Additionally, you should not apply makeup after extracting as your pores are extra vulnerable to irritation and clogging.
+Additionally, if you are extracting yourself, we HIGHLY recommend using sterilized extraction tools rather than your fingers to prevent further irritation and infection.
+Extraction kits are inexpensive and they will save you trouble with risking infection or making acne worse.
+Lastly, you should not apply makeup after extracting as your pores are extra vulnerable to irritation and clogging.
 If possible avoid makeup for at least 12 hours.
 If you’ve extracted yourself, clean your face with a gentle cleanser and several splashes of cold water.